Red Light Camera Exposed

 The red light camera program in Sacramento is managed by the Sacramento County Sheriff’s Department.
 There are 26 intersections equipped with cameras in the City of Sacramento.
 If you live, work and play in Sacramento, there’s no avoiding these intersections.
 However, we will identify the intersections, so you’re aware of them when driving through.

 Based on official reports obtained from the Sacramento County Sheriff’s Department from our office, El Camino Avenue and Evergreen Street was last year’s top red-light ticket intersection.
 It issued 1,482 tickets.

-Sacramento Red-Light Camera Intersections and the Tickets Issued
+Red Light Cameras Sacramento and the Tickets Issued

 - Watt Avenue and Fair Oaks Blvd with 1,460 tickets

 - 5th Street and I Street with 1,242 tickets

 - Challenge Way and Arden Way with 1,211 tickets

 - Calvine Road and Highway 99 with 966 tickets